 LOVE YOUR PARISH?Could you be a Parish Councillor?

-Buckland Monachorum Parish Council invites members of the public who are registered electors in the parish to apply for the two casual vacancies that have arisen on Council.
+Buckland Monachorum Parish Council invites members of the public who are registered electors in the parish to apply for ONE casual vacancy that still needs to be filled on Council.

 The Parish Council consists of 12 local people who all share a passion for their parish, and volunteer their time to support and do things for their community.
 Council meets monthly plus there are other committees which deal with the various Parish Council facilities and responsibilities.

 You don’t need any special qualifications to be a local Councillor (although there is a qualifying criteria) just a love for where you live and a desire to get involved whether attending Council meetings, catching up with local residents or getting involved in parish projects e.g. over the past year, the Parish Council has succeeded in obtaining nearly £18k of grant funding for new play kit, Crapstone War Memorial restoration and improving the accessibility of a local footpath.